-Of the 69 companies reviewed, 28 reported conducting risk assessments in their cocoa supply chains.
-Within their risk assessments, companies reported materiality (Ahold Delhaize and Hershey Company) assessments, one used risk ratings (Superunie), one used Life Cycle Assessments (Chocolats Halba), and 10 did not provide details about their risk assessment approaches.
-A quarter of the companies (18) disclosed procurement requirements for cocoa that drew from the results of risk assessment for deforestation. included prioritized engagement with high-risk suppliers (5), monitoring of cocoa suppliers in high-risk areas (3), and sourcing from jurisdictions demonstrating improvements in deforestation-related metrics (1).
+Of the 65 companies reviewed, 33 reported conducting risk assessments in their cocoa supply chains.
+Within their risk reported assessments. two companies usina materiality (Ahold Delhaize and Hershey Company) assessments,17 one used Life Cycle Assessments (Chocolats Halba), 14 used another approach (e.g., geospatial analysis) and 17 did not provide details about their risk assessment approaches.
+A guarter of the companies (18) disclosed procurement requirements for cocoa that drew from the results of risk assessment.
+This included prioritized engagement with high-risk suppliers (5), monitoring of cocoa suppliers in high-risk areas (3), and sourcing from jurisdictions demonstrating improvements in deforestation-related metrics (1).
 Only one company disclosed its risk assessment was "course-grained" (broad), while four disclosed their risk assessment was "finegrained" (specific).